PedrioliLab/ReAdW/README.md

 MSFileReader can be [downloaded from Thermo's GitHub page](https://github.com/thermofisherlsms/MSFileReader); grab the file MSReader_x64.exe.

 Alternatively, MSFileReader can be downloaded by creating a [free account with ThermoFischer Scientific](https://thermo.flexnetoperations.com/control/thmo/login).
 Once registered you will find the software under "Other Releases > Release Archive".

-Try installing MSFileReader_3.0_SP3.exe if the MSReader_x64.exe from the GitHub repository above isn't working with ReAdW.
-(Install MSFileReader_3.0_SP3.exe directly followed by installing MSReader_x64.exe without uninstalling MSFileReader_3.0_SP3.exe.)
+Note: there is some unknown issue with MSFileReader 3.1 in terms of the DLL being registered/recognized.
+The work-around is to first install MSFileReader_3.0_SP3.exe followed by installing MSReader_x64.exe without uninstalling MSFileReader_3.0_SP3.exe.

 ## Binaries
 Two binaries are available depending on which dependency is installed on your system: